Web Traffic 101

 Chambers of Commerce and other organizations will often add your site to their member directory.
 That’s an added advantage over the obvious business-building and networking opportunities.

-Build your site so that it is accessible to all browsers and to PocketPC and Palm Pilot users.
-Don't forget, people with disabilities buy things too.
-Make your site Section 508 compliant.
-Your competition probably hasn't.
+Build your site so that it is accessible to all browsers and devices.
+And don’t forget, people with disabilities buy things too—make your site Section 508 compliant.
+Your competition probably hasn’t.

-We really couldn't stop at Z. This last suggestion is our most important one:
+We really couldn’t stop at 20.
+This last suggestion is our most important one:

 Be a good Internet citizen.